 - i.
 Proposals that enable the development or enhancement of small-scale businesses will be supported where schemes are: - a. within the built-up area boundary; or - b. contained within existing buildings; or - c. on previously developed sites; - d. in appropriate sustainable rural locations. - ii.
 Proposals for business development will be supported where: - a. development does not involve the loss of dwellings; - b. they are in keeping with the character and vitality of the local area; - c. they safeguard local residential amenity; and - d. they would not have an unacceptable effect on the local road network in terms of highway safety or residual cumulative impacts. - iii.
 Development proposals that would result in the loss of any land, currently in business or other employment use, in the Parish will not be supported unless it can be demonstrated that business use is no longer viable. - iv.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use by the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality Horsham District Local Plan (2023-2040)
+All proposals should look to be compliant with Policy 17: Water Neutrality.